SammieLJ/TDS-RPG-Python/README.md

 First parameter: male names in text file, separated with newline Second parameter: female names in text file, separated with newline Third parameter: min length of password.
-If you set less than 25, or even not provide as third parameter, program will use default 25 as min
+If you set less than 25, or even not provide as third parameter, program will use default 25 as min.
+Starts and ends with name.
+Cannot be started with number or dash/underscore, also cannote be ended with number or dash/score.

+Correct format: Malename_34534-4Femalename, f.g.: John_3434-4343_Maia or JohnJack-345434_3465_Julia
+Incorrect format: 3434234_GeorgeCarol or Michael-349049Clara785

 ### File generator (second python file)